Is Invisalign Treatment Right for Your Tween or Teen?

 And let me just lay it out for you up front: I can’t tell you how much it will cost for your own child’s treatment.
 I wish I could!
 Each case is so specific… Invisalign treatment plans (cost AND program) can vary greatly according to each individual’s need.

-I know some people who have been thinking about invisalign and I have had them ask me if the Invisalign system is expensive.
+I have had people ask me if the Invisalign system is expensive.
 Well, we’ve had two undergo Invisalign treatment, and two (including me) go the traditional braces route.
 Both are a financial investment!
 The Invisalign system is comparable to braces, and just like braces… many dental insurance plans cover Invisalign treatment.

 Both Invisalign treatment and traditional braces require care.